littlehumps/dnd-hmv-notes/content/Yar Harbour/Alocious.md

 With the help of the tavern's barmaid (and Alocious' wife), [[Robin]], the party convinced Alocious to perform on stage with them to recite a beautiful version of Wonderwall (My Haul).
 After softening up to the party, Alocious agreed to help transport them to [[../Shamuti Island/Shamuti Island|Shamuti Island]].

-Alocious decided to stay on the island with [[../Heavy Metal Vagabonds/Kailan Cobble|Kailan Cobble]].
+Alocious decided to stay on the island with [[../Heavy Metal Vagabonds/Kailan Cobble|Kailan Cobble]] and search for his missing crew.

+Alocious Crew:
+- Vasilica (sister)